apptainer/singularity-userdocs/_build/html/_sources/quick_start.rst.txt

 Overview of the Singularity Interface
 -------------------------------------

-Singularity’s `command line interface <https://singularity-userdoc.readthedocs.io/en/latest/appendix.html#command-usage>`_ allows you to build and interact with containers transparently.
+Singularity’s :ref:`command line interface <command-usage>` allows you to build and interact with containers transparently.
 You can run programs inside a container as if they were running on your host system.
 You can easily redirect IO, use pipes, pass arguments, and access files, sockets, and ports on the host